akashmanoj213/dwitter/README.md

 * Front end functionalities for editing, deleting posts and comments (Currently only POST methods are implemented).
 * The Alert component that should show all unexpected errors that can occur in the app.
 Might get replaced with Toast messages soon.
 * UI layout.

+# Steps to run
+Make sure you have .NET core SDK installed.
+Then just 'cd' into the project and run 'dotnet run'.
+In case of any issue on front end packages, try doing an npm install (Need node and npm) seperately in the ClientsApp folder and then proceed.